Fix External Hard Drive Not Showing Up Mac in 7 Ways [macOS Ventura Applicable]

 Using the Terminal app is a final fix for all non-tech-savvy users because they tend to find it complicated.
 In addition, most users find it a bit tricky to use.
 However, it can certainly fix the problem, and using the app is not that challenging.
 You can solve the external hard drive not showing up on the Mac issue by using the given commands and following the steps carefully.
 Let's do it together:

 Step 2.
-Type the following command line and hit Enter to execute it.
+Type diskutil list and hit Enter to execute it.

 Step 3.
-You will see the list of connected s storage drives to your system.
+You will see the list of connected storage drives to your system.
 Search the external drive that the Mac is not recognizing, or type /dev/disk* (external, physical) and press Enter.
+(Note: * is the identifying number of the disk.)

 Step 5.
-Use the following command to eject the drive in order to avoid data loss.
+Use the diskutil eject disk* command to eject the drive in order to avoid data loss.

 Step 6.
-Check if the drive disappeared from the list, then remove it from the USB port of your Mac.
+If the drive disappeared from the list, remove it from your Mac's USB port.

 Step 7.
 Close the Terminal and plug in the external drive to mount a new connection.